 Omega-3 fatty acids are an excellent supplement to support your overall health and strength, as they provide support for more than just your muscles.
 Omega-3 fatty acids, specifically DHA and EPA, can help support several systems, including your heart, bones, immune system, and joints.
 If you are focused on strength training, neglecting your joints and bones could hinder your ability to perform repeated reps.

-Omega-3 fatty acids may also directly help with building muscle, as these nutrients can help support proper muscle protein synthesis and help minimize muscle breakdown.
-The research suggests that in combination with a protein-rich diet, omega-3s may support amino acid transport in the body, ultimately promoting muscle growth.
+Omega-3 fatty acids may also directly help with building muscle, as these nutrients can help support proper muscle protein synthesis.
+The research suggests that in combination with a protein-rich diet, omega-3s may support amino acid transport in the body, ultimately supporting muscle growth.

 There are several options for omega-3 supplements.
 The most popular options are often fish or krill oil, as they are the most widely available and are rich sources of DHA and EPA fatty acids.
 However, another great option is algae-based omega-3 supplements, as fish obtain their omega-3s from this nutrient-rich source.